 Have you been salivating over Samsung’s acclaimed and classically designed NX300 20.3mp compact system camera?
 Yet your shallow pockets horribly mock your wide-eyed ambition?
 Understandable!
 That $749 dollar price tag is enough to give even a wealthier wallet pause.
 For you Samsung has something similarly powerful for significantly reduced cost of entry.
 Much like the GoPro Hero5 Session – Best Vlogging Action Camera Under $300.

 The Samsung NX2000 is an entry level mirrorless camera gunning for DSLR quality shots.
 The aim is to empower the novice with a bevy of tools so you can take shots like a pro.
 With its impressively large 3.7 capacitive touch screen on the back, massive 20.3 megapixel lens and an included Adobe Lightroom 4 software, the NX2000 is a powerful tool for the burgeoning photographer.
+Any new photographer may also want to read our Joby GorillaPod Flexible tripod review too.
 Tack on a myriad of connectivity options, interchangeable lens and WiFi galore options and you have a versatile clicker with immense potential.
 But does it live up to its lofty claim.
 In a word…Yes!
 Let’s see why.

 While it sits below the NX300, the NX2000 is packing an enhanced feature set from the previous NX1100.
 The same sensor is on deck but the NX2000 features a new image processing engine.
+Alongside the 20.3 MP CMOS Sensor, users can perform continuous shooting in full HD up to 8 fps.
 The company’s claim is this tech makes the NX2000 perform with more auto focus urgency than the NX110 but not quite as swift as the NX300 due to the NX2000’s lack of phase-detection sensors.
 We mentioned the Samsung NX Mount.
 That large 3.7-inch touch screen is WVGA, meaning we get 800 x 400 resolution on the back.
 Full 1080p HD video recording is on tap.
 The little machine can even do 3D still and movie recording with its 45mm 2d.3D lens.
 The ISO is 100-25,600.
 The Samsung NX2000 supports WiFi/Near Field Communication and shoots clicks off at 8fps.
 Yet one of the cooler more humble features is the Super Sonic Drive Dust Reductions functionality.
 It’s a baked-in dust removal system that works by vibrating the sensor 60,000 time/sec. to shake off any incessant dust lurking on the lens.
 Oddly the feature is set to “Off” out of the box.
 But we advise switching it on.
 Although alternatively, you can activate the feature manually.
 Ultimately it’s a laudable features set.

 General pictures quality is quite vivid.
 Vibrancy comes off without any degree of over-saturation.
 Coincidentally there is a Vivid mode that blankets photos in a bit more vibrancy.